Alejogb1/job-board/blog-data/why-am-i-getting-errors-when-using-a-gpu-in-unet-with-julia-flux.md

 id: "why-am-i-getting-errors-when-using-a-gpu-in-unet-with-julia-flux"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It’s a common scenario, and I've certainly been down that road a few times myself, particularly when first exploring parallel processing with neural networks.
 Seeing errors pop up when moving UNET to a GPU in Flux with Julia is, frankly, a rite of passage.
 Let’s break down why this might be occurring and some solid steps to debug it effectively.

 From my own experience, transitioning deep learning models from CPU to GPU can introduce a cascade of subtle issues.
 The underlying reasons are often related to data movement, type compatibility, or even misconfigurations within the CUDA environment itself.
 You're not alone in this; it’s a delicate dance between the high-level model definition in Flux and the low-level hardware acceleration provided by CUDA.

-The first thing to consider is *data placement*.
+The first thing to consider is _data placement_.
 In Julia with Flux, when you create a model on the CPU, all the parameters and intermediate computations are inherently performed there.
 When you switch to the GPU, you need to explicitly move data between the CPU and GPU to avoid errors.
 The errors typically manifest as complaints about incompatible array types or attempting to perform operations across different device locations.
 This happens because Flux models, unlike some other deep learning frameworks, don't automatically propagate the GPU operation across all parameters unless explicitly told to do so.

 Let's consider a basic, perhaps simplified, UNET setup with Flux.
 You might initially define your model structure and the optimizer on the CPU like so: